tomasklaen/uosc/README.md

 Most notable features:

 -   UI elements hide and show based on their proximity to cursor instead of every time mouse moves.
 This gives you 100% control over when you see the UI and when you don't.
 Click on the preview above to see it in action.
 -   Set min timeline size to make an always visible discrete progress bar.
 -   Build your own context menu with nesting support by editing your `input.conf` file.
 -   UIs for:
     -   Loading external subtitles.
     -   Selecting subtitle/audio/video track.
     -   Selecting stream quality.
     -   Quick directory and playlist navigation.
 -   Mouse scroll wheel does multiple things depending on what is the cursor hovering over:
     -   Timeline: seek by `timeline_step` seconds per scroll.
     -   Volume bar: change volume by `volume_step` per scroll.
     -   Speed bar: change speed by `speed_step` per scroll.
     -   Just hovering video with no UI widget below cursor: your configured wheel bindings from `input.conf`.
 -   Transform chapters into timeline ranges (the red portion of the timeline in the preview).
 -   And a lot of useful options and commands to bind keys to.

 [Changelog](./CHANGELOG.md).

 ## Installation

 **uosc** is a replacement for the built in osc, so that has to be disabled first.

+_List of all the possible places the configuration files & folders below can be located at is documented here: https://mpv.io/manual/master/#files_

 In your `mpv.conf`: